hookercookerman/blog/source/_posts/2012-01-10-simple-chat-app-with-a-little-pusherapp.markdown

 * User class with an admin permission; A User has a chat channel
 * Channel class to represent a chat channel; A chat channel belongs to a user
 * Message class for sending messages on a channel; A message has a chat channel
-* Setting class used for turning the chat on and off; One instance!
 * None Admin user client side behaviour to send and receive messages.
 * Admin user client side behaviour to chat to users.
-* Admin ability to turn chat off and on; sending online users indicators of this action

 ### A Taster of the Coffescript ###